galacticusmodel/galacticus-docker/README.md

 # galacticus-docker
 Docker containers to run the Galacticus model

-# DISCLAIMER: THIS IS A WORK IN PROGRESS AND ABSOLUTELY NOT SUPPORTED AT THIS TIME.
+# DISCLAIMER: THIS SOFTWARE IS PROVIDED WITH ABSOLUTELY NO SUPPORT OR RESPONSABILITY.
-# USAGE OF THE SOFTWARE ACCESSIBLE FROM THIS REPOSITORY IS NOT RECOMMENDED TO ANYONE OUTSIDE OF THE CORE DATA SCIENCE PROJECT TEAM.

 ## Quick Start